-Family Park is in the suburbs of El Rehab, and is a 70-acre park combining educational opportunities and activities for children, along with family entertainment in a theme park setting.
+Family Park is in the suburbs of El Rehab and is a 70-acre park combining educational opportunities and activities for children, along with family entertainment in a theme park setting.

 The Park is designed to stimulate creativity and learning through fun and interactive exhibits and workshops for children and adults.
-The park is home to four centers, offering arts and technology, science, nature, and artistic workshops.
+The park is home to four centres, offering arts and technology, science, nature, and artistic workshops.
 The park’s attractions also include a miniature railway, the Magic River, a safari area, theme park rides and several casual and themed dining experiences.

 Movie nights are held here as well, in addition to car drifting races, a ‘magic river cruise’, and even a train ride.